elgrove/zumm/README.md

 The built-in Go formatter is great and hides a multitude of sins, but despite that I am absolutely certain this project contains unidiomatic and unconventional Go code.

 However, as an example of my general attitude to conventions, I have used [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) throughout.
+I've also used a trunk development branch and squashed my commits when I merge a PR into the main branch.

 ## Roadmap